o7-Fire/Discord-Server-Tracker/README.md

 # What it currently has
 - copies every category and channel inside category
 - creates webhook in all the text channel and saves it
-- copies all mesages from original server to copied server along with attachments
+- copies all mesages from original server to copied server along with attachments and embeds (for bots)